robocomp/gazebo-bridge/README.md

 ## Example Usage

 <p>
-For example, if I want to use Gazebo2Robocomp to view a camera on my robot in the simulation, I would do the following:
+For example, if you want to use Gazebo2Robocomp to move a robot using a Joystick, you can download this <a href="https://github.com/">Inverted Pendulum</a> Gazebo world and follow the the following:
 </p>

 ### Check the .sdf file